 We often associate risk with money matters.
 The above points show that business risk is significantly broader.
 However, managing financial risk is ultimately the key to survival.
 Managing your cash flow risks will ensure that you have adequate money to fund your working capital requirements while maintaining necessary capital expenditure to invest in growth.
 Export/import requirements could create currency risks.
 Level of leverage (debt) and interest rates can unduly increase interest payments and forcefully impact profitability and even ultimately solvency.

 One cannot wish away risks.
 In fact, actively seeking risks is a crucial first step in managing them.
-CMC Partners works with owners of SME businesses in identifying and managing business risk systematically and then helping put a plan for mitigation.
+CMC Business Advisors works with owners of SME businesses in identifying and managing business risk systematically and then helping put a plan for mitigation.
 Business owners who are able to master the skills of managing risks ultimately create well run, profitable and valuable businesses.